Multiple Changepoint Detection with Partial Information on Changepoint Times: Theoretical Results and Proofs

 To establish \eqref{eq:sigmasq3}, we first focus on the model $\boldsymbol{\lambda}$.
 For notational simplicity, the subscript $\boldsymbol\lambda$ is omitted when there is no ambiguity.
 Under any model $\boldsymbol{\lambda} \supset \boldsymbol{\lambda}^0$, its corresponding $\delta_t$ in \eqref{eq:delta_t_W_t} is zero for all $t \in \{ 1, \ldots, N \}$; hence, by Lemma \ref{lemma:Y}, the lag-$h$ sample autocovariance $\hat{\gamma}(h)$ in \eqref{eq:autocov1} for all $h \in \{ 0, 1, \ldots, p\}$ can be written as

-Recall that $\bar{\epsilon}_{r(\cdot)}, \bar{\epsilon}_{v(\cdot)}, \bar{\epsilon}$ are averages of AR$(p)$ errors.
+Recall that $\bar{\epsilon}_{r(\cdot)}, \bar{\epsilon}_{v(\cdot)}, \bar{\epsilon}$ are averages of zero-mean AR$(p)$ errors.
 These averages are taken over error blocks whose size is proportional to $N$.
-By the WLLN for linear processes, these averages all converge to zero in probability with order $O_P(1/\sqrt{N})$.
+By the central limit theorem for linear processes, these averages all converge to zero in probability with order $O_P(1/\sqrt{N})$.
 Since the fourth term in \eqref{eq:autocov2} is a sum of their two-way interactions and quadratic forms, it is also $O_P(1/N)$.
 The second term in \eqref{eq:autocov2} can be expanded as

 where $\epsilon_{r, t}$ denotes the error during time $t$ in the $r$th regime, $\epsilon_{v, t}$ denotes the error during time $t$ in the $v$th month, and $\bar{\epsilon}_{r}$ and $\bar{\epsilon}_{v}$ are the error averages for the $r$th regime and $v$th month, respectively.
 Similarly, we can show that the third term in \eqref{eq:autocov2} is also $O_P(1/N)$.
 Therefore, under any model $\boldsymbol{\lambda} \supset \boldsymbol{\lambda}^0$, including $\boldsymbol{\lambda}^0$ itself, \eqref{eq:autocov2} becomes